thinkinglabs/thinkinglabs.github.io/_posts/2022-05-30-on-the-evilness-of-feature-branching-the-problems.md

 ---

-Before we move on, let me first again clarify two definitions.
+Before we move on, let me first clarify two definitions.

 - What is *mainline*?
 - What is *Continuous Integration*?